Diabetes Management in Older Adults

 Learner Outcomes

-Students in the Diabetes Management in Older Adults course will explore theories and techniques to assist elderly patients with diabetes in sustaining the best quality of life possible.
+Students in the Diabetes Management in Older Adults course will explore theories and techniques to assist older adult (over the age of 70) patients with diabetes in sustaining the best quality of life possible.
 Upon completion of the course you will be able to:

-- Demonstrate a thorough understanding of diabetes (types, symptoms, and diagnosis), its development, progression and management in an elderly adult
+• Demonstrate a thorough understanding of diabetes (types, symptoms, and diagnosis), its development, progression and management in an older adult

 Course Objectives

-Diabetes Management in Older Adults, updated to meet the 2018 Diabetes Canada Clinical Practice Guidelines, is designed to provide you with the opportunity to enhance your knowledge of the care and management of older adults living with diabetes.
-In addition, you will explore the most effective means to educate your patients, their families and other healthcare providers.
+Diabetes Management in Older Adults, updated to meet the Diabetes Canada Clinical Practice Guidelines and the American Diabetes Association’s Standards of Practice, is designed to provide you with the opportunity to enhance your knowledge of the care and management of older adults living with diabetes.
+In addition, you will explore the most effective means to educate your patients, their families, and other healthcare providers.

 Evaluation Method